WIAA boys team tennis: Three La Crosse Aquinas players look to become two-sport champions

 “With tennis helping football, it’s a lot of footwork,” Willenbring said.
 “You have to be able to change directions quickly and predict what’s happening to get to the ball.
 In football, speed and strength help you a lot when you move to tennis.”

-The 6-foot-5 build plays with is far from typical in high school tennis, but the sophomore finished with a 3-2 conference record and a 12-5 overall record.
+The 6-foot-5 build Willenbring has is far from typical in high school tennis, but he holds a 19-6 record.
 Willenbring wasn’t quite sure if his size plays an advantage or disadvantage.

 “It’s a bit of both probably,” Willenbring said.
 “I think sometimes you get a little more tired, but during tennis season I tend to have a little more stamina.
 I think the power helps too, being able to hit the ball harder.”

-The Blugolds semifinal matchup is a rematch of their semifinal meeting last year with Catholic Memorial, who swept Aquinas 7-0.
+The Blugolds’ semifinal matchup is a rematch of their semifinal meeting last year with Catholic Memorial, which swept Aquinas 7-0.
 Catholic Memorial — last year’s top seed and eventual champion — enters as the second seed while the Blugolds move up to the third seed from fourth last season.

 Aquinas’ matchup with Waukesha Catholic Memorial is scheduled for 9 a.m.
 Saturday at Nielsen Stadium in Madison.